 The Compensation Committee is responsible for granting long-term equity-based compensation under our stock option and omnibus incentive plans.
 The Compensation Committee approves a preliminary budget for equity-based grants for the following year at each October meeting.
 Management determines the allocation for groups within the Company and individual recommendations are made by the heads of the Groups and approved by the CEO.
 The Compensation Committee approves and grants all equity-based awards, including executive officer awards, which are recommended by the CEO, except for his own.
-Awards for executive officers other than the CEO are granted by the CEO are granted by the Committee following approval by the full Board.
+Awards for executive officers other than the CEO are granted by the Compensation Committee and discussed with the Board.
+Awards for the CEO are granted by the Committee following approval by the full Board.